Minettyx/FoolslideProxy/README.md

 ## Usage

-You can run the proxy on your own or use the publicly available instance at foolslideproxy.minettyx.com

 ### Run instance using docker

 the SIGN_TOKEN enviroment variable is used to sign the urls for images proxied by the server